-- 1 Souvenir medals and a McQueen bar will be awarded as follows: - i a bronze medal and bar if receiving one or two competition bars. - a silver medal and bar if receiving three or more competition bars or winning one or more McQueen competitions outright. - 2 HPS Crosses will be awarded, a maximum of one per competitor, according to the following table:
+- 1 Souvenir medals and a McQueen bar will be awarded as follows: - i a bronze medal and bar if receiving one or two competition bars. - ii a silver medal and bar if receiving three or more competition bars or winning one or more McQueen competitions outright.

-Scoring 50 in one McQueen class

-Scoring 50 in two McQueen classes

-Scoring 50 in three McQueen classes

-Scoring 50 in four or more McQueen classes

-Scoring 50 in four or more McQueen classes

-Cross
+2 HPS Crosses will be awarded, a maximum n of one per competitor, according to the following table: Scoring 50 in one McQueen class a Bronze HPS Cross Scoring 50 in two McQueen classes a Silver HPS Cross Scoring 50 in three McQueen classes a Gold HPS Cross Scoring 50 in four or more McQueen classes an Enamelled HPS Cross

-THE McQUEEN PAIRS MATCH Sponsored by Accuracy International Ltd
+THE MCQUEEN PAIRS MATCH Sponsored by Accuracy International Ltd